YDD9/YDD9-YDD9.github.io/_posts/2017-11-14-Oracle-Virtualbox-Linux.md

 http://www.brianlinkletter.com/installing-debian-linux-in-a-virtualbox-virtual-machine/
 Debian OS full CD ISO(not the small version netinst) is very easy to install with graphical user interface.

-During installation steps, it always failed to install standard system utilities, but it seems not a big issue, just not convenient to use later.
+During installation steps, it always failed to install standard system utilities, but it seems not a big issue for a functional Debian, just not convenient to use if some moduels you will need later.
 https://unix.stackexchange.com/questions/307600/whats-the-consequences-if-i-dont-install-the-standard-system-utilities-of-de

 Fix the apt-get install error: “Media change: please insert the disc labeled ...” on your Linux VPS